 The global dissemination of SNOMED CT® increases the need to provide the terminology in many different languages.
 SNOMED CT® has a built-in framework to manage different languages and dialects.
-Today SNOMED CT® is available in US English, UK English and Spanish.
-Translations to several other languages are currently taking place.
+Currently, entire or partial translations of SNOMED CT® are available in US English, UK English, Spanish, Danish, Swedish and Canadian French, Translations in other IHTSDO Member countries and elsewhere are also in progress.

-The basic objective of any SNOMED CT® translation is to provide accurate representations of SNOMED CT® concepts in such a way that they are understandable, usable and safe: a principle of concept based translation must be born in mind.
-Because of the inevitably normative nature of a translated version of SNOMED CT®, defining a set of linguistic guidelines, including syntactical, morphological, and orthographic rules, is crucial.
+The basic objective of any SNOMED CT® translation is to provide accurate representations of SNOMED CT® concepts in such a way that they are understandable, usable and safe: the principle of concept-based translation must be borne in mind.
+Due to the inevitably normative nature of a translated version of SNOMED CT®, defining a set of linguistic guidelines, including syntactical, morphological, and orthographic rules, is crucial.

 Since SNOMED CT® is meant to be applied in numerous and various settings by users from the most heterogeneous backgrounds, realms and languages, the communicational aspect of concept definition becomes an issue of paramount importance.
-A qualitative translation of SNOMED CT® is a standardization of a country's special language for health and social care.
+A qualitative translation of SNOMED CT® is a standardization of a country's language for special purpose (LSP), in this instance for health and social care.

-1.1 Status of this document
+1.1 Status of this document and feedback

-These guidelines constitute a part of the IHTSDO quality control system for content and are based upon experiences from countries that have translated or are translating SNOMED CT®.
+These guidelines constitute a part of the IHTSDO quality assurance system for content and are based upon the collective experience from countries that have already translated, or, are in the process of translating, SNOMED CT®.